-My mom recently found an old book in her basement.
-My great grandfather’s name is written on the inside cover, along with his address in Chicago.
+Four years ago, my mom found an old book in her basement.
+My great grandfather’s name was written on the inside cover, along with his address in Chicago.
 The book was published in 1914.
-Yes, that’s right, 1914 – one hundred years ago.
+Yes, that’s right, 1914—over one hundred years ago.
 That’s a long-lasting book.

 I think every writer hopes their work will outlive them.
 I know I do.
 That’s why we need to make the words we write today count, words that will last, words that will inspire future generations.

-Then maybe, in one hundred years, people will still be talking about, selling, and reading our books.
+Then maybe, in one hundred years, people will still be talking about, selling, and reading our books, out long-lasting books.